Saturated Graphs of Prescribed Minimum Degree: Introduction

-The proof of the above theorem is presented in Section 2.
-To see that, up to the value of the constant, this result is best possible consider the graph obtained from fully connecting a clique of size $p-3$ to the complete bipartite graph $K_{t-(p-3),n-t}$.
-This graph is $K_{p}$-saturated and has minimum degree $t$ and so shows that
+The proof of Theorem \ref{Thm1} is presented in Section 2.
+To see that this result is best possible (up to the value of the constant) consider the graph obtained from fully connecting a clique of size $p-3$ to the complete bipartite graph $K_{t-(p-3),n-t}$.
+This graph is $K_{p}$-saturated and has minimum degree $t$, showing that

 for $n \geqslant 2t - (p-3)$ and $ t \geqslant p-2$.